d3v1l401/FindCrypt-Ghidra/README.md

 Proceed to download the latest version and replace the folder in the user's documents.

-Also this version is turned on by default, if you wish to disable it, follow above mentioned steps on '__FORCE_NO_SCRIPTUPDATE' (line 708).
+Also this system is turned on by default, if you wish to disable it, follow above mentioned steps on '__FORCE_NO_SCRIPTUPDATE' (line 708).

 ![Example update](https://github.com/d3v1l401/FindCrypt-Ghidra/blob/master/Misc/updDemo.png)

 # Credits
-d3vil401 - d3vil401@protonmail.com / d3vil401@d3vsite.org / https://d3vsite.org/
+d3vil401 - d3vil401@protonmail.com, d3vil401#7685 (Discord), https://d3vsite.org/

 Ilfak Guilfanov - @ilfak